kaulfield23/wordle-2/README.md

 ## 2. Npm install in client folder

+## 3. 'npm run build' in client folder

-## 3. 'Npm start' in root folder to start both client and server.
+## 4. 'npm start' in root folder

 ## 'Npm test' in root folder for testing